Hotel Panic Buttons: Top Benefits for Hotels

 Travel demand is increasing but the hospitality industry is experiencing a major labor shortage, currently hotels need to hire 600,000 employees in order to meet the travel demand.
 Investing in panic buttons will also aid in the effort to attract more candidates, by offering prospective employees a safe work environment.
 Safety is important to employees and hotels that take employee safety seriously are more likely to stand out to prospective employees.

 Panic buttons / employee safety devices can be integrated into existing hardware and software systems that are already being used by hotels.
 Panic buttons can be integrated into existing Wi-Fi solutions, as well as with Iot technology.
 Panic buttons can be installed as a stand-alone service or as an added feature for hotels that are already using services from a panic button provider.
 Less hardware is required if panic buttons are being added as an additional feature and hotels can leverage existing equipment for installation.
 As a result, installation is cost effective, and service is reliable with less points of failure.

 Panic Buttons Reduce Liability

 Hotel owners and operators could potentially be liable if there are staff related incidences that take place on hotel property.
 Investing in hotel panic buttons would help to reduce the hotel’s liability in the event that these types of incidences did occur.
-Providing staff with panic buttons shows that hotels acted responsibility and took steps to provide a safe work environment, by equipping employees with devices for their protection.
+Providing staff with panic buttons shows that hotels acted responsibly and took steps to provide a safe work environment, by equipping employees with devices for their protection.